 Are you thinking about retirement soon?
-If so, now is the time to start planning.
+If so, now is the time to start retirement income planning.
 Even if you are planning to work a couple more years or 5 more years, taking the time to plan now will give you a head start on your future.
 While most people know that they want to retire, many are unsure of things like when they will retire, what their budget will be, how long they need to make their money last, and so on.

 Since income in retirement is the key piece of retirement planning, it only makes sense to start there.
 Here are four key components you should consider while setting your retirement income goals.